-There are several different sources of fellowship funding for undergraduate research at Auburn University including Competitive Undergraduate Research Fellowships and College and Departmental Research Programs.
+There are multiple sources of research fellowship funding for undergraduate research at Auburn University including Competitive Undergraduate Research Fellowships and College and Departmental Research Programs.
+Within the Honors College, the top incoming first-year student in each college will be offered a research scholarship.
+Students will be contacted individually, if selected for this program.